 As the Director of Business Intelligence, Lisa focuses on using information systems to enhance student learning, support academic excellence, and build lasting relationships with the community.
 She is responsible for transforming the work done by the University into insights and knowledge about the organization.
 Her team strives to make information available to ensure the institution has the necessary data to inform, implement, and further its strategic initiatives and goals.

 In addition to being a Pepperdine alumna twice over, Lisa has been serving the university since 2004 in various roles, including six years of expertise in the student administration system as well as experience in finance and human resources systems.
-She comes to BI with a history of collaboration with a wide range of university partners, a deep understanding of business needs, and heart for improving the lives of Pepperdine faculty, staff and students through streamlined business models.
+She comes to BI with a history of collaboration with a wide range of university partners, a deep understanding of business needs, and a heart for improving the lives of Pepperdine faculty, staff, and students through streamlined business models.

 Throughout Carly's years of experience working at Pepperdine, she has served as a critical resource for several University applications and has proved herself to be a valuable intermediary between functional and technical communities.
 Prior to joining the Business Intelligence team, Carly served as the Senior Lead Business Analyst for the University's PeopleSoft Student Team, where she led a team of Business Analysts supporting the Admissions, Recruitment, Records and Enrollment, Academic Advising, Financial Aid, and Student Financials modules of the PeopleSoft Campus Solutions system, as well as the student, faculty, applicant, and guest self-service experience.